Right-wing terrorism: France

 France has a modern history of right-wing terrorism that dates back to the middle of the 20th century.
-Historically, right-wing terrorism was tied to rage over the loss of France's colonial possessions in Africa, particularly Algeria.
-In 1961, the Organisation armée secrète or OAS, a right-wing terrorist group that protested Algerian independence from France, launched a bomb attack on board a Strasbourg–Paris train which killed 28 people.
+Historically, right-wing terrorism was tied to rage over the loss of France's colonial possessions in Africa, particularly, the loss of Algeria.
+In 1961, the Organisation armée secrète or OAS, a right-wing terrorist group that protested against Algerian independence from France, launched a bomb attack on board a Strasbourg–Paris train which killed 28 people.

 On 14 December 1973, the far-right Charles Martel Group orchestrated a bomb attack at the Consulate of Algeria, killing 4 people and injuring 20.
-The group targeted mostly Algerian targets several more times.

 In the town of Toulon, a far-right extremist group called SOS-France existed.
 On 18 August 1986, four members were driving a car carrying explosives, apparently in an attempt to bomb the offices of SOS Racisme.
 However it exploded while they were still in it, killing all four of them.

-In more recent history, far-right extremism in France has been fueled by the rise of anti-immigrant far-right political movements.
+In more recent times, far-right extremism in France has been fueled by the rise of anti-immigrant and far-right political movements.
 Neo-Nazi members of the French and European Nationalist Party were responsible for a pair of anti-immigrant terror bombings in 1988.
 Sonacotra hostels in Cagnes-sur-Mer and Cannes were bombed, killing Romanian immigrant George Iordachescu and injuring 16 people, mostly Tunisians.
 In an attempt to frame Jewish extremists for the Cagnes-sur-Mer bombing, the terrorists left leaflets bearing Stars of David and the name Masada at the scene, with the message "To destroy Israel, Islam has chosen the sword.
 For this choice, Islam will perish."

-On 28 May 2008, members of the neo-Nazi Nomad 88 group fired with machine guns at people from their car in Saint-Michel-sur-Orge.
+On 28 May 2008, members of the neo-Nazi Nomad 88 group fired machine guns at people from their car in Saint-Michel-sur-Orge.

-In the aftermath of the Charlie Hebdo shooting, six mosques and a restaurant were attacked in acts deemed as right-wing terrorism by authorities.
-The acts included grenade throwing, shooting, and use of an improvised explosive device.
+In the aftermath of the Charlie Hebdo shooting, six mosques and a restaurant were attacked, the attacks were classified as acts of right-wing terrorism by the authorities.